Sleeping in Airports

 Airport Overview

-Bogota airport is reported to be clean and modern with plenty of shopping and food outlets available.
-There’s free drinking water on offer throughout the building and you can even buy lounge access to upgrade your layover experience!
-If sleeping in the airport isn’t your thing, there are nearby hotels that offer a free shuttle service.
+Bogota airport is reported to be clean and modern, with plenty of shopping and food outlets available.
+Free drinking water is available throughout the building; you can even buy lounge access to upgrade your layover experience!
+If sleeping in the airport isn’t your thing, nearby hotels offer a free shuttle service.
 For more details, check out our Bogota Airport Guide.

 Bogota Sightseeing Attractions